-To support our mission of wildlife conservation through education and participation, we focus on caring responsibly, professionally and passionately for all of our animals.
+To support our mission of sharing our joy of nature to help wildlife and people thrive, we focus on caring responsibly, professionally and passionately for all of our animals.
 This includes the 900+ individuals in our care, as well as those who come to the Zoo for rehabilitation and release back into their natural habitats.
 Click here to view our animal wellness report.

 Animal wellness refers to an individual’s collective physical, mental and emotional states over a period of time.
 An animal experiences good welfare when it is safe, comfortable, well-nourished, and has the ability to express species-typical behaviors, relationships and cognitive abilities.